 - Providing emotional, social, spiritual and bereavement services.

-- Improving end-of-life care in the hospital or at home.
+- Improving complex care for children in the hospital or at home.

 What we provide

 - Good communication with the family and the health care team.

 - Inpatient visits with the child and family.

 - Recommendations for pain and symptom management.

 - Assistance for families making difficult decisions about their child.